silversub/terraform/manage_resources.md

    Example output:
    ```
    Refreshing Terraform state in-memory prior to plan...
-   The refreshed state will be used to calculate this plan, but will not be persisted to local or remote state storage.
+   The refreshed state be used to calculate this plan, but not be persisted to local or remote state storage.

    ibm_compute_vm_instance.vm1: Refreshing state...
 (ID: 51404681)